 My research interests include queer theory, trans and intersex studies, science and technology studies, feminist bioethics, continental philosophy, and decolonial thought.
 My first book, Sexing the Monster: Intersexuality, Queer Embodiment, and Becoming, is forthcoming from University of Nebraska Press as part of the series Expanding Frontiers: Interdisciplinary Approaches to Studies of Women, Gender, and Sexuality.

 I teach introductory, upper level, and graduate courses in Women’s, Gender, and Sexuality Studies.

-When she’s not writing, teaching, or reading, she’s climbing rocks, backpacking, riding bikes, and running around with her dogs.
+When I’m not doing nerd stuff, I’m climbing rocks, backpacking, riding bikes, and running around in the woods with dogs.